Skip to content

 Parents wish kids would walk, cycle more to school to reduce traffic congestion and improve safety.

-Cars lined up on the side of the road to pick up students at a Richmond school.
+Cars lined up to pick up students at a Richmond elementary school.

 Traffic safety around school zones is one of many top priorities for Richmond residents and parents with school now back in session.